 Xerocomellus chrysenteron, also known as Boletus chrysenteron or Red cracking bolete, is one of the smaller less fleshy boletes.
 It has a convex, red-brown cap, with skin that tends to crack, revealing a red layer.
 The mushroom grows with deciduous trees on well-drained, humus-rich soil.

-convex, red-brown, often with red edge.
+convex, becoming broadly convex or almost flat, red-brown, often with red edge.
 The surface is often cracked showing a red underlayer.
 Pores

 pale yellow at first, later yellow to olive and stain slightly blue when cut or bruised.
 Stem

 constant in diameter throughout its length, sometimes tapering to pinched base, solid, upper part yellow, lower part pinkish-reddish.
 The base is purplish-red.
 The basal mycelium is white to yellowish.
 The stem has no ring.
 Spore print

 Spores are elongated and smooth, measuring 12-16.5 x 4.5-7µm.

 on the www.first-nature.com web site.

 on the MushroomExpert.Com Web site.

 Many mushrooms are poisonous and some are lethally poisonous.
 It can be very difficult to distinguish between an edible and a poisonous mushroom.
 Because of that, we recommend that you never eat wild mushrooms, and this site does not contain any information about the edibility or toxicity of mushrooms.